In August 2019, this chapter has been updated and should be re-read.

 - Protection and Action to be Taken

 - Local Information

-Honour based violence is a collection of practices, which are used to control behaviour within families or other social groups to protect perceived cultural and religious beliefs and/or honour.
-Such violence can occur when perpetrators perceive that a relative has shamed the family and / or community by breaking their honour code.
+Honour based abuse is a collection of practices used to encompass various offences covered by existing legislation.
+It is a collection of practices, which are used to control behaviour within families or other social groups to protect perceived cultural and religious beliefs and/or honour.
+Such abuse can occur when perpetrators perceive that a relative has shamed the family and / or community by breaking their honour code.

 For young victims it is a form of child abuse and a serious abuse of human rights.